Using CD Interest Calculator

 - = 8,252.70

-Hence, Mr. X should invest in CD of Bank II as that is the maximum amount provided him at maturity.
+Hence, Mr. X should invest in a CD of Bank II as that is the maximum amount provided to him at maturity.

 Conclusion

-This calculator can be used to calculate the maturity amount when one makes an investment in a certificate of deposit, which offers safer and conservative investment when compared with stocks and banks.
+This calculator can calculate the maturity amount when one invests in a certificate of deposit, which offers a safer and more conservative investment than stocks and banks.
 There is no growth, but it offers guaranteed returns.